 Street food scene in Vrindavan

 - Do not fall for any donation traps from pushy priests.
-I am talking from experience of my trip to Pushkar couple of years back.
-I have also read similar stories of Mathura-Vrindavan.
+This is based on my own experience in Pushkar couple of years back.
+I have read similar stories of Mathura-Vrindavan.

 - Mathura-Vrindavan is a relatively safe city to travel during the day.
 I would highly recommend not venturing out alone during the nights, especially women.